 Applying for Combined Studies

-Students can pursue a Combined Studies programme to Ordinary or Honours level, studying on either a full or part-time basis.
-You have the opportunity to study a range of subjects during the early years of your degree, before selecting the subjects for Honours level study.
+Students can pursue a Combined Studies programme on either a full or part-time basis.
+On a Combined Studies degree, you have the opportunity to study a range of subjects during the early years of your degree, before selecting the subjects for Honours level study.

 You will be assigned a Director of Studies who will provide advice and guidance needed to help you build your own programmes into a coherent degree.
 Your Director of Studies will be your main contact throughout and, if you need to change your course choices, will make sure that the progression is appropriate to your specific target qualification.